-The first major redesign of Les Paul took place in 1958.
+The first significant redesign of Les Paul took place in 1958.
 A new model was introduced with the same name and logo.
 Gibson presented Les Paul with a nearly-finished instrument for his approval.
 While there was some discussion between the two manufacturers, it was mostly limited to the neck and tailpiece.
-Gibson installed a maple cap over the mahogany body, which increased the density and sustain of the instrument.
-Les Paul then requested that the maple cap be reversed, and the body should be made of all mahogany.
+Gibson installed a maple cap over the mahogany body, increasing the instrument’s density and sustain.
+Les Paul then requested that the maple cap be reversed, and the body be made of all mahogany.

-The pickups on the Standard model are different than those on the 50s model.
+The Standard model pickups differ from those on the 50s model.
 In the 1960s, Gibson used Grover Rotomatics tuners.
 However, some players switched their Kluson tuners for Grovers.
-In both cases, the tuners would hold the tuning, but the aesthetics were different.
+The tuners would hold the tuning in both cases, but the aesthetics differed.

 The 50s and 60s guitars have different pickups and neck profiles.
-The 60s version is brighter and has a more aggressive attack.
-The 50s version has a mellower tone.
-Both guitars can be considered classics but they sound different.
+The ’60s version is brighter and has a more aggressive attack.
+The 50s version has a mellow tone.
+Both guitars can be considered classics, but they sound different.

 The 50s model features a chunkier neck with excellent grab-feel.
 This neck takes its cue from the classic Les Pauls of the late 50s.
 The guitar’s body is also slightly thicker than the 60s model.
 This gives the guitar a more vintage feel.

 The 1960s model has a slightly shorter neck compared to its ’50s counterpart.
 The neck on the Standard model is asymmetrical, while the Studio model has a tapered 12-inch fingerboard radius.